 Scientists Are Controlling Mouse Brains With Nanoparticles… and I Have Questions

-Honestly?
-It sounds like the start of a sci-fi movie where something definitely goes horribly wrong.
-But it’s real…and it’s happening.
+It sounds like the start of a sci-fi movie where something definitely goes horribly wrong and the world almost ends.
+But it’s not Hollywood, just some people doing some things in real life.

 Yeah, it’s as cool as it is creepy.